ekinkoseoglu/campFrontend-Angular/README.md

-This is the Frontend side of my CarRental Project which is structured with Angular 13
+This is the Frontend side of my E-Commerce Prototype Project which is structured with Angular 13

 ## Used Technologies And Principles